tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 last-modified:
 ---

 As you set goals for your role or team, you might want to measure your impact on documentation quality in some way.
-The main reason for measuring your impact should be to evaluate your progress against your goals.
+The main reason for measuring your impact should be to evaluate your progress against documentation improvement goals.
 If you don't have any data to provide feedback on your efforts, it's hard to know if you're making a difference.

-Additionally, metrics are essential for business reasons: upper management will invariably ask you for metrics of some kind (because what you can't measure, you can't manage).
+Also, metrics are essential for business reasons: upper management will invariably ask you for metrics of some kind (because what you can't measure, you can't manage).
 Metrics will also be key if you're making the case for a promotion (leveling up) or defending your performance during annual review time.
 Ultimately, though, you need metrics to answer this question: Is what I'm doing making a difference?

 Despite the importance of metrics about documentation quality, they are an elusive, holy-grail type task that almost no one in the industry has nailed down.
+How do you know if your docs are any good?
+Few can answer this question in any objective way.
 In this section, I'll provide a strategy for making metrics more approachable by scoring docs against a rubric of best practices.

 {: .note}
 This isn't a tried-and-tested methodology here but rather something I am still developing and experimenting with.
 As such, I value your feedback.
-I also have a [survey at the end](#survey) to gauge agreement with various ideas.
+I also have a [survey at the end](#survey) to gauge your agreement with various ideas.

 * TOC
 {:toc}